dmitrijsk/AttentionHTR/README.md

 * `--Transformation TPS --FeatureExtraction ResNet --SequenceModeling BiLSTM --Prediction Attn` to define architecture.
 * `--saved_model` to provide a path to a pre-trained model.
 In case of `train.py` it will be used as a starting point in fine-tuning and in the case of `test.py` it will be used for predictions.
-* `--sensitive` for the case-sensitive character.
+* `--sensitive` for the case-sensitive character set.
 No such argument for the case-insensitive character set.

 Specifically for fine-tuning use:
 * `--FT` to signal that model parameters must be initialized from a pre-trained model in `--saved_model` and not randomly.